 We, as laypeople, don’t have access to all the information or tools needed to be in any way sure that our interpretation is correct, and we also have our own biases and blind spots that can keep us from correctly diagnosing ourselves.

 The initial dangers of self-diagnosis

-The results for even the most mild of symptoms tends to be disturbing, with at least a few deadly and/or progressive conditions popping up.
-These lists of possibilities also tends to be psychologically impactful, increasing your awareness of the symptoms and fear or anxiety about what’s going on.
+The results for even the mildest of symptoms tend to be disturbing, with at least a few deadly and/or progressive conditions popping up.
+These lists of possibilities also tend to be psychologically impactful, increasing your awareness of the symptoms and fear or anxiety about what’s going on.

 Reading about these possibilities can often be stressful, and often incite more fear and anxiety than we had prior to looking up the symptoms.

 It’s also often very hard to do any form of differential diagnosis without access to the appropriate tests.

 Also, as we are only truly familiar with our own bodies, it’s harder to recognize any particular patterns that a doctor likely would.